intermountainneuroimaging/Training/Neuroimaging Boot Camp/2_HPC: Large Datasets on Summit/README.md

 ## Summit Compute Resources

-If you are not familiar with using reserach computing compute resources on Blanca, please visit the INC Basic Training modules [here](https://docs.google.com/document/d/1hxN2ZC7WGrJ8e2KCV2xaf5U1t501QcZOVm9SO2vlRIQ/edit?usp=sharing).
+If you are not familiar with using reserach computing resources, please visit the INC Basic Training modules [here](https://docs.google.com/document/d/1hxN2ZC7WGrJ8e2KCV2xaf5U1t501QcZOVm9SO2vlRIQ/edit?usp=sharing).

 Summit Computing Cluster is a free, University funded computing cluster managed by CURC. <br>